replaceitem/carpet-discarpet/docs/pages/setup.md

 you will also need to enable them in Discord as well.
 You can enable them in the [Developer Portal][portal] under your application's "Bots" tab.

+## Changing the member caching policy

+By default, all members of all guids are cached.
+This means you have access to the details of all server members in all servers the bot is in without having to request them.
+This may be changed with the `member_cache_policy` config option if you do not need the details of all members to save on resources.
+It can be set to the following values:

+* `all`: Cache all members (default)
+* `online`: Cache only online members
+* `voice`: Cache only online/idle/dnd members
+* `pending`: Caches members who haven't passed Membership Screening
+* `booster`: Caches only server boosters
+* `owner`: Caches only the owner of a server
+* `none`: Cache no members

 ## Using multiple bots